lorenjohnson/lorenjohnson_hugo/content/20220130-portland-final-show/index.md

 ---
 title: '"Love is what is left when we''re gone".
 Portland, Oregon, USA'
-summary: "A final show in Portland before relocating to Berlin."
+summary: "Final show in Portland before relocating to Berlin in which I gave away all my art."
 categories: ['Projects']
+tags: ['current']
 date: 2023-01-30
 draft: false
 ---